vm-dataset/template-data-pipeline/README.md

 1. Fork the repository
 2. Add your dataset download functions to `scripts/download_dataset.py`
 3. Update this README with your dataset-specific instructions
-4. Maintain the standard output format for VMEvalKit compatibility
+4. Maintain the standard output format for compatibility

 ---

 ## Related Projects

-- **VMEvalKit** - Framework for evaluating video models
 - **template-data-generator** - Generate synthetic reasoning tasks